Best Movies set around ‘Thanksgiving’ – I

 The movie list given here is not based on any ranks.
 They are just listed according to the year of its release.
 Some of these movies may not be totally about ‘Thanksgiving’ and some may not be family-friendly, but they all will provide a welcome holiday respite.

 A Charlie Brown Thanksgiving (1973)

 This breezy and engaging cartoon romp is not actually a feature film.
-It was a 25 minute holiday special, which was first aired in CBS TV, in November of 1973 and since then “Charlie Brown” has become the perfect film to kick off the ‘Thanksgiving’ season.
+It was a 25 minute holiday special, which was first aired in CBS TV, in November of 1973 and since then “Charlie Brown” has become the perfect celebrity porn video film to kick off the ‘Thanksgiving’ season.
 The story is a simple one.
 Charlie Brown and his peanuts gang starts exploring the importance of Thanksgiving traditions like turkey, pumpkin pie and football.
-There’s even a digital story app for celebrity nude this animated special for a whole generation of new fans.
+There’s even a digital story app for this animated special for a whole generation of new fans.

 Broadway Danny Rose (1984)

 Woody Allen’s delicious and most reasonably humane movie is about the story of the adventures of Broadway Danny Rose, who was recalled by a group of hard-boiled comedians gathered at New York’s infamous Delicatessen.
 With the frozen Thanksgiving dinners and Danny’s useless comedians, the film is not just about consummation, but also about reconciliation.
 It gives an acknowledgement that we want the mistakes to be righted, that the faithless will be punished or reformed, and that good will prevail.
 As Tina says “It’s over quick, so have a good time.
 You see what you want, go for it.
 Don’t pay attention to anyone else.”